Sergiohcp/app-banqi/README.md

 This project could use Redux or Context API to state management.
 I chose redux, for the greatest worldwide use.

+## Unit tests

+This project have unit tests using react-test-renderer and redux-mock-store libraries.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.